spind42/docker-nexus3-1/README.md

 # sonatype/nexus3

-A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.
+A Dockerfile for Sonatype Nexus Repository Manager 3, based on java:8-jre-alpine

 To run, binding the exposed port 8081 to the host.